Grimoire-

 If you get lucky, your hardware will support a big undervoltage.

-Beware to test your laptop plugged in and on batteries (I had to set less extreme settings to avoid laptop freezing on battery.
+Beware to test your laptop plugged in and on batteries, I had to get back to values below the extremes to avoid laptop freezing on battery.

 This tweak makes sense because its easy to notice that Intel overvolted their Kabylake CPU, compared to previous generations, with no obvious reasons.

 intel-undervolt can also change power package limits and critical temperature offset, but I would not recommend messing with those values, as I found no incentive about possible Intel over-cautious settings here.
-Critical temperature is a parameter that constantly increased and is now stable in new processors, year after year.
+Critical temperature is a parameter that constantly increased since decades and is now stable at around 100°C in new processors.

 Still, the readings that intel-undervolt can produce about those parameters are interesting :